spacemeat/humon/README.md

 *list*: A node that contains a sequential collection of zero or more nodes as children.
 In the language, the list is the bounding `[ ]` around the child nodes.
 In the API, a list's children can be accessed by index.

 *dict*: A node that contains a sequential collection of zero or more nodes as children, where each node is associated with a key.
 In the language, the dict is the bounding `{ }` around the child nodes, each of which must be preceded by a key and `:`.
 In the API, a dict's children can be accessed by index or by key.
+Keys need not be unique.

 *string*: An array of one or more Unicode code points that represents a key or value.
 All strings in Humon follow the same rules: Unquoted strings are the longest sequence of non-whitespace characters delimited by Humon punctuation, whitespace, or comment sequences.
 Quoted and heredoc'd strings are delimited by their quote characters only, and can contain newlines or anything else.
 There is no maximum length defined.

 *key*: An associated string for a dict's child node.
-Within a dict, keys must be unique.
+Within an annotation, keys must be unique.

 *value*: A node that contains a single string, or that string.